 • with existing ‘non-cool white’ trims and cabinets

-• north-facing rooms, as the light is already cool coming in the windows and a cool paint colour will compound the effect
+• north-facing rooms, as the light is already cool coming in the windows, and a cool paint color will compound the effect

-• with interior finishes that are warm, ie: beige tiles and carpet or countertops with a warm white/cream in them
+• with warm interior finishes, i.e., beige tiles and carpet or countertops with a warm white/cream in them

-TRUE white paint colours are definitely the most POPULAR, with soft warm whites coming in a hot second.
-These more authentic whites can also be classified as being BRIGHT whites with their high LRVs, BUT not all bright whites are true (they have an undertone).
+While SOFT WARM whites are the most popular shades of white, TRUE white paint colors come in a hot second.
+These more authentic whites can also be classified as BRIGHT whites with their high LRVs, but not all bright whites are true (they have an undertone).

 Sherwin Williams Dorian Gray, white kitchen cabinets and buffet, teal accent stools and home decor.
 Kylie M Interiors and Alair Homes Nanaimo